bfirner/olympos/README.md

 ## TODOs

+### Bugs
+* Dropped items appear on top of the player.
+Need something to determine what gets rendered on top.

 ### Event logging
 * Should the word "You" or "you" be highlighted in a color in the log?
 * Movement failures aren't currently being logged.